 Physical Education is taught throughout the school by a number of staff members who are subject specialists.
 PE contributes to the overall education of pupils by helping them to lead full and varied lives through engaging in purposeful physical activity, developing their skills and understanding the importance of team work.
-It develops physical competence and helps promote physical development in cooperative as well as competitive situations.
+It develops physical competence and helps promote physical development in cooperative as well as competitive situations, building resilience and fair play; both essential qualities in a modern world to develop the all-round child.

 Crackley Hall is fortunate to have a good range of both outside and indoor facilities which we are looking to enhance considerably in the coming years.
-These include a well-equipped gymnasium, two netball courts and a main field for rugby, football, rounders, cricket and athletics.
+These include a well-equipped gymnasium, two netball courts and a main field for rugby, football, hockey, rounders, cricket and athletics.
 From Nursery up to Junior 6 pupils have the opportunity to make the most of these facilities in formal lesson time and co-curricular clubs.
+In addition, our Junior 5 and 6 children have the opportunity to use external specialist facilities in order to develop their skills and game play in netball and hockey.
 Our curriculum is varied to enable all children to improve their coordination and play individual and team games with confidence and enjoyment.

 We develop and practise sending and receiving skills and introduce the principles of invasion games through small sided versions of rugby, football, netball and hockey.
 In the summer we introduce basic techniques of running and throwing in athletics, Kwik cricket and three-ball rounders.
-These activities are designed to develop co-ordination skills and working on the batting and fielding concepts.
-In gymnastics they work on basic floorwork and develop these skills onto the apparatus.
-Working on themes such as travelling, shapes and balance, these ideas are then transferred to the trampoline.
+These activities are designed to develop coordination skills and working on the batting and fielding concepts.

+In gymnastics they work on basic core strength and floorwork and develop these skills onto the apparatus.
+Working on themes such as travelling, shapes and balance, these ideas are then transferred into routines devised by the children, so encouraging team work, independent learning and creativity.